 When you declare SIGNED variables or signals, a larger vector holds a larger number.
-A four-bit variable holds values from -128 to 127.
+A four-bit variable holds values from -8 to 7; an eight-bit variable holds values from -128 to 127.
 Note that a SIGNED value cannot hold as large a value as an UNSIGNED value with the same bit width.